NamanGarg2075/Code-Companion/README.md

 ### Php

-Many developers find it dificult to connect their website to mysql database.
+Many developers find it difficult to connect their website to mysql database.
 Just type the following command and get a pre-created database.

 ```
 dbconnect